-Q: What is implantation?
-What are signs that implantation has occurred?
-What is happening when implantation bleeding and spotting occurs?
+What is implantation and what are signs that implantation has occurred?

-A: Implantation is the attachment of the fertilized egg when the fertilized egg (now called a blastocyst) has completed its travel through the fallopian tube and adheres to the lining of the uterus.
+Implantation is the attachment of the fertilized egg, the embryo, when the fertilized egg (now called a blastocyst) has completed its travel through the fallopian tube and adheres to the lining of the uterus.
 Implantation happens about a week after ovulation with a range of 6-12 days after fertilization.

 At the time of ovulation, the egg is released from the ovary.
 Fertilization of the egg by a sperm usually happens within 12-24 hours after ovulation in the distal part of the fallopian tube.
 The egg/sperm combination is now called a "zygote" and begins traveling down the Fallopian tube towards the uterus.
 During that time the fertilized egg multiplies into first 2, then 4 and then 8 and more cells.
 The fertilized eggs which by then is know as the "blastocyst" enters the uterine cavity about 5-6 days after fertilization and adheres to the lining of the uterus within 1-2 days (6-9 days average after ovulation/fertilization) after reaching the uterus.

 Are there implantation symptoms?